fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 template system.
 If you have any questions, suggestions or just want to chat, you can e-mail me at `fernandohur` at `gmail.com`.

-Critticism is always welcome but go easy on me, it's my first post ;)
+Criticism is always welcome but go easy on me, it's my first post ;)